South American fossil tomatillos show nightshades evolved earlier than thought

 Also working on this project is María Gandolfo, School of Integrative Plant Science, Cornell.

-"Eocene lantern fruits from Gondwanan Patagonia and the early origins of Solanaceae," Science, science.sciencemag.org/cgi/doi/10.1126/science.aag2737
+More information: "Eocene lantern fruits from Gondwanan Patagonia and the early origins of Solanaceae," Science, science.sciencemag.org/cgi/doi … 1126/science.aag2737